Natural to Me

 With a dedication to practical learning, the music and technology program at Stevens empowers students with the technological skills and artistic confidence needed to succeed in the professional world.
 Students within this Bachelor of Arts program often find themselves mixing tracks within professional studios, playing with virtual reality and audio spatialization, and producing new sounds for movie scores.
-Dedication to music theory and instrument learning underpins the curriculum, imparting artistic knowledge and rigor on all graduates.
+Dedication to music theory and instrument learning underpins the curriculum, imparting artistic knowledge and rigor.
 After a thorough review, Universities.com ranked Stevens' music and technology as the seventh-best in the country, and graduates of the Class of 2021 earned an average starting salary of $72,300.

 Additional classes address music composition, production and sound design, and throughout the program, students grow comfortable and confident using cutting-edge software and hardware.
 Time and time again, our graduates’ skills and creativity have impressed industry professionals and hiring committees, and our alumni work as engineers, composers, photographers, artists, and more.